-- replace old and high-energy consumption machinery to advanced and energy-efficient machinery; - develop and promote more new products with water-based coating materials instead of solventbased coatings; - replace traditional bulbs with energy-efficient LED bulbs; - maximise natural lighting at production floors by replacing roof sheet with clear roof sheet; - turn off unnecessary electrical appliances including machinery during non-operation hours; - switch electrical appliances including machinery to low-energy-consumption sleep mode when not in use: - · adjust temperature of air-conditioners according to weather; and - reduce our paper consumption by printing double-sided whenever possible at offices.
+- replace old and high-energy consumption machinery to advanced and energy-efficient machinery; - develop and promote more new products with water-based coating materials instead of solventbased coatings; - replace traditional bulbs with energy-efficient LED bulbs; - maximise natural lighting at production floors by replacing roof sheet with clear roof sheet; - turn off unnecessary electrical appliances including machinery during non-operation hours; - switch electrical appliances including machinery to low-energy-consumption sleep mode when not in use; - adjust temperature of air-conditioners according to weather; and - reduce our paper consumption by printing double-sided whenever possible at offices.

-Over the years, we have been investing on energy saving machinery to reduce carbon print and ultimately reduce production cost.
-We have started our green energy projects last year and the installation of solar system at our Malaysia sawmill plant, Rhong Khen Timbers Sdn.
-Bhd. was completed in Quarter 3 of the financial year.
-During the financial year, the solar system generated 90,729 kWh of green energy worth savings of RM14,000 to the Group.
-Meanwhile, installation of our Malaysia furniture plant, Latitude Tree Furniture Sdn.
-Bhd. is on-going and expected to complete and commission by Quarter 2 of FY2023.
-With this in mind, we are targeting to further reduce our energy consumption by 10% over the next five (5) years.
+Over the years, we have been investing on energy saving machinery to reduce carbon emissions and ultimately reduce production cost.
+We have also started our green energy projects in FY2021 and the installation of first solar system at our Malaysia sawmill plant, Rhong Khen Timbers Sdn.
+Bhd. was completed in Quarter 3 of FY2022.
+During the financial year, the installation of second solar system at our Malaysia furniture plant, Latitude Tree Furniture Sdn.
+Bhd. was also completed and both solar system generated a total of 2,377,017 kWh (FY2022: 90,729 kWh) of green energy worth savings of RM380,000 (FY2022: RM14,000) to the Group.
+With this in mind, we are hopeful to further reduce our energy consumption by 10% over the next five (5) years.